nuprl/website/blog/_src/posts/2017-09-27-final-algebra-semantics-is-observational-equivalence.md

 > Strongest adequate congruence relation

-which is exactly the definition of observational equivalence that I was taught.
+which is exactly the definition of observational equivalence you will find in, say Pitt's chapter of [Advanced TAPL][atapl].
-This formulation is very nice though since it makes obvious that *adequacy* is not a predetermined concept, we have to pick \\(T_0\\) and
+There is a difference in the meaning of *adequacy*, though.
+Usually adequacy is defined in terms of an operational semantics, but here everything is based on an axiomatic notion of equality, but I think they play the same role in the two settings, so I think it's reasonable to use the same word.
-\\(i\\) in order to know what adequacy means.
+On thing I like about this formulation is very nice though since it makes obvious that *adequacy* is not a predetermined concept, we have to pick \\(T_0\\) and \\(i\\) in order to know what adequacy means.

 # Conclusion: Tying it back to Final Encodings